Online Sunshine Logo

 (c) Any division, department, post, or chapter of a veterans’ service organization granted a federal charter under Title 36, United States Code.

-(d) A charitable organization or sponsor that has less than $50,000 in total revenue during a fiscal year if the fundraising activities of such organization or sponsor are carried on by volunteers, members, or officers who are not compensated and no part of the assets or income of such organization or sponsor inures to the benefit of or is paid to any officer or member of such organization or sponsor or to any professional fundraising consultant, professional solicitor, or commercial co-venturer.
-If a charitable organization or sponsor that has less than $50,000 in total revenue during a fiscal year actually acquires total revenue equal to or in excess of $50,000, the charitable organization or sponsor must register with the department as required by s.
-496.405 within 30 days after the date the revenue reaches $50,000.
+(d) A charitable organization or sponsor that has less than $50,000 in total contributions during a fiscal year if the fundraising activities of such organization or sponsor are carried on by volunteers, members, or officers who are not compensated and no part of the assets or income of such organization or sponsor inures to the benefit of or is paid to any officer or member of such organization or sponsor or to any professional fundraising consultant, professional solicitor, or commercial co-venturer.
+If a charitable organization or sponsor that has less than $50,000 in total contributions during a fiscal year actually acquires total contributions equal to or in excess of $50,000, the charitable organization or sponsor must register with the department as required by s.
+496.405 within 30 days after the date the contributions reach $50,000.

 (2) Before soliciting contributions, a charitable organization or sponsor claiming to be exempt from the registration requirements of s.
 496.405 under paragraph (1)(d) must submit annually to the department, on forms prescribed by the department: